Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 c.
 Execute the following: `TYPE C:TEST`.
 You will see the contents of the text file you just created.

 d.
-Remove the floppy disk from the drive (if you are using blueMSX, select the `File - Disk Drive A - Eject: nextor.dsk` menu option).
+Remove the floppy disk from the drive (if you are using blueMSX, select the `File - Disk Drive A - Eject: tools.dsk` menu option).

 e.
 Execute `TYPE C:TEST` again.
 You will see the file contents again instead of getting a "Not Ready" error, even though the disk has been removed from the drive.